Quick Links

 Can I become a volunteer?

 Yes.
 We always welcome new volunteers to do tasks.
 See volunteer section.
-This is includes international volunteers to help us promote the festival and do research work.
+This includes international volunteers to help us promote the festival and do research work.

 How are you funded?